Pr0-C0der/MyBatteryML/ANALYSIS_GUIDE.md

 The analysis is designed to handle large datasets efficiently:

 - **One Battery at a Time**: Processes individual pickle files to avoid memory issues
+- **Incremental Statistics**: Collects statistics without loading all batteries into memory
 - **Immediate Cleanup**: Closes plots and clears memory after each battery
 - **Progress Tracking**: Shows progress with tqdm progress bars
 - **Error Handling**: Continues analysis even if some batteries fail
+- **Memory Efficient**: Can handle datasets with thousands of batteries without memory issues

 ## Troubleshooting